Techebraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script prints a standard input case.
 This script duplicates the last line of a file.
 This script delete files with extention .js
 This script counts the number of dir and subdir in a current dir.
+This script displays the 10 newest files in the current directory.